Ph.D., 2001, South Dakota State University

 B.S., 1993, University of Minnesota

-Current projects that Paukert, his students and post-docs are working on include 1) effects of climate change on inland fish and fish habitat from local, regional, and global scales, 2) helping management agencies develop adaptation strategies in the face of climate change, 3) identifying the effects of altered stream flow on fishes, 4) developing of scientifcally-defensible sampling strategies and protocols to guide multiple management decisions.
+• Current projects that Paukert, his students and post-docs are working on include 1) effects of climate change on inland fish and fish habitat from local, regional, and global scales, 2) conservation and management of stream and river fishes, 3) identifying the effects of altered stream flow on fishes, 4) developing of scientifcally-defensible sampling strategies and protocols to guide multiple management decisions.

-Paukert's research often is in collaboration with other scientists and agencies.
-Recent collaborations have included other academic institutions and departments (Penn State University, University of Washington, Michigan State, University of Nebraska, Louisiana State University, Pittsburg State University) and federal (US Geological Survey, US Fish and Wildlife Service, National Park Service, US Bureau of Reclamation) and state/provincial (Missouri Department of Conservation and Department of Natural Resources [DNR], Michigan DNR, Wisconsin DNR, Minnesota DNR, Florida Fish and Wildlife Commission, Ontario Ministry of Natural Resources and Forestry) agencies.
+• Paukert's research often is in collaboration with other scientists and agencies.
+Recent collaborations have included other academic institutions and departments (University of Washington, Michigan State, University of Nebraska, Oklahoma State University,) federal (US Geological Survey, US Fish and Wildlife Service, National Park Service, US Bureau of Reclamation) and state/provincial (Missouri Department of Conservation and Department of Natural Resources [DNR], Michigan DNR, Wisconsin DNR, Minnesota DNR) agencies, and international organizations (Chinese Academy of Sciences).

 River Studies at the University of Missouri